Rate this page:

 To receive scalability benchmark results for four-node Bitbucket DC with app-specific actions:

-Scale your Bitbucket Data Center deployment to 4 nodes the same way as in Run 4.
+Scale your Bitbucket Data Center deployment to 4 nodes as described in Run 4.

 Run toolkit with docker from the execution environment instance: